Amateur Photographer verdict

 • Sub-optimum battery life

-Superceded by the S23 in Samsung’s flagship S series, the Samsung Galaxy S22 is now available for mid-range prices as last years entry-level model.
+Superseded by the S23 in Samsung’s flagship S series, these days the Samsung Galaxy S22 is available for mid-range prices as a veteran in smartphone terms at two years old.
 Does this place it among the best mid-range phones available?
 Find out in our review by expert Joshua Waller.

 Samsung Galaxy S22 – now a year older it is great value for money.
 Photo: Joshua Waller